patiltejas20/Number-guessing-game-/README.md

-# 🎲 Number Guessing Game
+uu# 🎲 Number Guessing Game

 A simple **Python CLI game** where the computer chooses a random number between 1 and 100, and you try to guess it.
 It tells you whether your guess is **too high** 📈, **too low** 📉, or **correct** 🎉.